sayprincekumar20/Spotify-Web-Scraper/README.md

 Download the ChromeDriver version that matches your installed Chrome browser version from ChromeDriver Downloads and place it in a directory included in your system’s PATH.

 ## Configuration
-Update Credentials
+1. Update Credentials

 Open spotify_web_scraping.py and replace the placeholders with your Spotify credentials:

 python

-Copy code
-input_field.send_keys("Enter your email id") password_field.send_keys("enter your password")
+*     input_field.send_keys("Enter your email id")
+*     password_field.send_keys("enter your password")
 Note: Ensure that you handle your credentials securely and avoid hardcoding sensitive information in scripts.

-Set the Path to ChromeDriver
+2. Set the Path to ChromeDriver

 Make sure ChromeDriver is accessible in your PATH or specify its path explicitly in the webdriver.Chrome() initialization.

-Usage
+## Usage
-Run the Script
+1. Run the Script
 Execute the script from the command line:

-bash
-Copy code
-python spotify_web_scraping.py
+*     python spotify_web_scraping.py
 The script will log in to Spotify, navigate to your liked tracks, and save the track details into tracklist.csv.

-Check the Output
+2. Check the Output

-tracklist.csv: The CSV file where the extracted track information is stored. spotify_scraping.log: The log file that records any errors encountered during the scraping process.
+* tracklist.csv: The CSV file where the extracted track information is stored.
+* spotify_scraping.log: The log file that records any errors encountered during the scraping process.

-Troubleshooting
-NoSuchElementException: Verify the CSS selectors and XPaths used in the script.
-The page structure may have changed, and the selectors might need updating.
-Login Issues: Ensure that your credentials are correct and that two-factor authentication is not required.
-If necessary, handle authentication flows appropriately.
-Contributing
+## Contributing
 Feel free to contribute to this project by submitting issues or pull requests.
 Ensure that your changes align with the project's goals and follow the coding standards.

-License
-This project is licensed under the MIT License.
-See the LICENSE file for more details.

-Contact
+## Contact
-For any questions or issues, please contact Your Name.
+For any questions or issues, please contact sayprincekumar20@gmail.com.